Derivative Instruments and Hedging Transactions

-Below is a summary of the net gains (losses) on derivative instruments for the three months ended September 30, 2021 and 2020.
+Below is a summary of the net gains (losses) on derivative instruments for the three and six months ended December 31, 2022 and 2021.

-The Company’s net gains (losses) on derivative instruments, as shown in the table above, were substantially offset by the changes in fair market value of the underlying precious metals inventory and open sale and purchase commitments, which were also recorded in cost of sales in the condensed consolidated statements of income.
+The Company’s net gains (losses) on derivative instruments, as shown in the table above, were substantially offset by the changes in the fair market value of the underlying precious metals inventory, which were also recorded in cost of sales in the condensed consolidated statements of income.

 Summary of Hedging Positions

 In a hedging relationship, the change in the value of the derivative financial instrument is offset to a great extent by the change in the value of the underlying hedged item.
-The following table summarizes the results of our hedging activities, which shows the precious metal commodity inventory position, net of open sale and purchase commitments that is subject to price risk as of September 30, 2021 and June 30, 2021.
+The following table summarizes the results of our hedging activities, which shows the precious metal commodity inventory position, net of open sale and purchase commitments, that is subject to price risk as of December 31, 2022 and June 30, 2022.